Chethanpatel/ipatel/README.md

-# ENRICH IP (`ipenrich`)
+# ENRICH IP (`ipatel`)

 ## Overview

-`ipenrich` is a lightweight and efficient Python library and CLI tool for enriching IP addresses and ASNs with metadata such as:
+`ipatel` is a lightweight and efficient Python library and CLI tool for enriching IP addresses and ASNs with metadata such as:

 * **ASN** (Autonomous System Number)
 * **Owner / AS Description**